hello-robot/stretch_tutorials/stretch_tool_share/dry_erase_holder.md

 <img src="https://raw.githubusercontent.com/hello-robot/stretch_tool_share/master/tool_share/dry_erase_holder_V1/images/dry_erase_B.PNG" alt="image"  height=700 />

 1. Install the bolt into the dry_erase_bushing block and secure from below with an M5 nut.
-2. Attach the dry erase bushing block to the tool plate, securing from below with the wrist_end_cap_5mm and an M5 nut.
+2. Attach the dry-erase bushing block to the tool plate, securing from below with the wrist_end_cap_5mm and an M5 nut.
 Orient the block so the marker points forward.
-3. Attach the shaft collar to your dry erase marker, approximately 8mm from the back of the marker.
+3. Attach the shaft collar to your dry-erase marker, approximately 8mm from the back of the marker.
 4. Slide the marker into the bushing block.
 Loop a rubber band around the back of the marker and over to one of the pegs on the side of the bushing block.
 Repeat with the other peg.
-5. The marker should now easily spring back when pushed against.
+5. The marker should now easily spring back when pushed against it.
 You're ready to write!